Gran.Fanm.Kiki

 Precision

-A friend of mine recently told me that she unintentionally forwards all her work calls to a random extension.Everyday, she sanitizes her desk phone with a disinfecting wipe.
-In the process of vigorously wiping the surface, she ends up pressing random buttons.Naturally, I suggested something simple: instead of forcefully wiping the phone, why not clean it intentionally?
-A gentle wipe over and around the buttons would get the job done, without creating a new problem in the process.This reminds me of how we’re taught to brush our teeth.
-Not with aggressive scrubbing, but with controlled and intentional strokes.
-When you use too much force, you don’t clean better, you injure yourself.Life works the same way.We often rush, push, scrub, and force our way through things assuming that effort equals effectiveness; but, precision is rarely about pressure, it’s about presence.Sometimes the softest touch gives the clearest result.Sometimes the gentlest approach creates the strongest outcome.Sometimes the work isn’t to push harder, but to act with intention.In life, it’s not just about what you do, it’s also about how you do it.— Gran.Fanm.Kiki
+A friend of mine recently told me that she unintentionally forwards her work calls to a random extension.Everyday, she sanitizes her desk phone with disinfecting wipes and in the process of vigorously wiping the surface, she ends up pressing random buttons.Naturally, I suggested something simple: instead of forcefully wiping the phone, why not clean it intentionally?
+A gentle wipe over and around the buttons can get the job done effectively.This reminds me of how we’re taught to brush our teeth — not with aggressive scrubbing, but with controlled and intentional strokes.
+When we use too much force, we don’t clean better, we injure ourselves.Life works the same way.We often rush and force our way through things assuming that effort equals effectiveness, but, precision is rarely about pressure.The softest touch can yield the best results and the gentlest approach can create the strongest outcomes.
+It’s not just about what you do, it’s also about how you do it.— Gran.Fanm.Kiki

 A Note from the Balcony